Emacs

 If you want to be able to start graphical emacs frames through emacsclient

-on Wayland, a specific drop-in snippet is needed, as shown in EmacsWiki.
+on Wayland, a specific drop-in snippet is needed (unless you are running emacs-wayland), as shown in EmacsWiki.

 Note that systemd user units do not inherit environment variables from a login shell (like ~/.bash_profile